-Visit the birthplace of haiku and try your hand at pottery and indigo crafts
+Visit the birthplace of haiku and try your hand at pottery

 Soak up the rich literary tradition of this famously hospitable castle town.
 Matsuyama is a welcome respite from Japan's frenetic cities offering no shortage of activities to keep you occupied.